Haiderahandali/hazel/README.md

 # hazel
-A clone of the Hazel Engine by that was designed by Yan Chernocov.
+A clone of the Hazel Engine that was designed by Yan Chernocov.